Codaisseur/cooking-with-objects/README.md

 3. return the list of recipes
 4. let the waiter print the list

-## As a waiter.
+## [04] As a waiter.
 I would like to be able to order a item from the kitchen.
 So that the guests stop bothering me

 Tell the kitchen what the guests would like
 -

-#As a cook.
+## [05] As a cook.
 I would like to know which ingredients I have to use and which amounts.
 So that the dishes taste nice

 Enhance the menu.
 Add ingredients and their amount to recipes.
 -

-## As a waiter.
+## [06] As a waiter.
 I would like to know if a dish can still be ordered.
 So that I don't try sell unavailable dishes.

 Add a storage room and check before a order can be placed.
 When a dish is prepared, update the stock.

-## As a guest.
+## [07] As a guest.
 I would like to keep ordering food until there is no stock left or I have had enough.
 So that I have a good time

-## As a waiter.
+## [08] As a waiter.
 I would like to keep track of the items that a customer orders.
 So that I can present the bill afterwards.

-## As a waiter.
+## [09] As a waiter.
 I would like to present the bill after a guest is done.
 So that I can get payed.

 ------------
-## As a waiter.
+## [10] As a waiter.
 I would like to greet my guests in a way appropriate to the time of day.
 So that I look distinguished

-## As a guest.
+## [11] As a guest.
 I would like to be able to order drinks aswell

-## As a waiter.
+## [12] As a waiter.
 I would like to save all payed bills.

-## As a guest.
+## [13] As a guest.
 I would like to also order pastas